 Oxygen levels are used as an indicator of eutrophication by both Helcom and OSPAR.
-It is listed as a core variable of the Helcom COMBINE programme.
-Oxygen is delivered to the deep waters of the Baltic in the saline inflows that come through the Sound and Belt Sea.
-Hydrographic measurements (temperature and salinity) allow us to trace these inflows, and other water movements within the Baltic.
+It is listed as a core variable of the HELCOM COMBINE programme.
+Oxygen is delivered to the deep waters of the Baltic in the saline inflows that come through the Sound and Belt Sea, these inflows strengthen the stratification of the Baltic Proper however, which hinders the vertical transport of oxygen to the deep water.
+Hydrographic measurements (temperature and salinity) allow us to trace the inflows, and other water movements within the Baltic.
 The vertical stratification, which is governed by the temperature and salinity, inhibits the vertical exchange of heat, salt, nutrients and oxygen, and describes the separation between 'surface' and 'deep' waters.